 |60 minutes||35 kW|

-Now for sake of simplicity, let’s assume an average peak demand of 100kW over the entire charge.
-This is a reasonable estimate.
+Now, let’s simplify things and assume an average peak demand of 100kW throughout the charge.

 Charge time = = 0.94 hours